Nail003/restaurant/README.md

 - [The Odin Project](https://www.theodinproject.com) – for the educational resources and inspiration behind this project.

-## Feedback

-If you encounter any issues or have suggestions for improvement, please feel free to report them via my [LinkedIn profile](https://www.linkedin.com/in/danial-zafar-dev).

 ## About

 This Restaurant app was created as part of my ODIN assignment.
 It blends creative design with interactive features to simulate a restaurant experience in a web environment.

 ---

-Feel free to modify or expand any section as your project evolves!